University of Alabama at Birmingham

 Aavid-Thermalloy web site This is one of the best known companies for small heat sinks and they have a lot of information on this site.

-Heat sink selection guide This is a good article on the selection of heat sinks.
+How to Select a Heat Sink This is a good article on the selection of heat sinks.

 Analog to Digital and Digital to Analog Converters